amymcgovern/pyparrot/README.md

 * ```smart_sleep()``` This sleeps the number of seconds but wakes for all BLE or wifi notifications.
 This comamnd is VERY important.  **NEVER** use regular time.sleep() as your BLE will disconnect regularly!
 Use smart_sleep instead!
 * ```turn_on_auto_takeoff()``` This puts the mambo in throw mode.
 When it is in throw mode, the eyes will blink.
 * ```take_picture()``` The mambo will take a picture with the downward facing camera.
 It is stored internally on the mambo and you can download them using a mobile interface.
 As soon as I figure out the protocol for downloading the photos, I will add it to the python interface.
 * ```ask_for_state_update()``` This sends a request to the mambo to send back ALL states (this includes the claw and gun states).
 Only the battery and flying state are currently sent automatically.
-This command will return immediately but you should wait a few seconds before using the new state information as it has to be updated by BLE characteristic handlers and it sends each type of state in a separate BLE/wifi packet.
+This command will return immediately but you should wait a few seconds before using the new state information as it has to be updated.
 * ```fly_direct(roll, pitch, yaw, vertical_movement, duration)``` Fly the mambo directly using the specified roll, pitch, yaw, and vertical movements.
 The commands are repeated for duration seconds.
 Note there are currently no sensors reported back to the user to ensure that these are working but hopefully that is addressed in a future firmware upgrade.
 Each value ranges from -100 to 100.
 * ```open_claw()``` Open the claw.
 Note that the claw should be attached for this to work.
 The id is obtained from a prior ```ask_for_state_update()``` call.
 Note that you cannot use the claw with the FPV camera attached.
 * ```close_claw()``` Close the claw.
 Note that the claw should be attached for this to work.
 The id is obtained from a prior ```ask_for_state_update()``` call.
 Note that you cannot use the claw with the FPV camera attached.